Hyundai ix35 Problems You Should Be Aware Of!

 What to do

-• If you hear a consistent rattle on cold start: don’t hand-wave it away.
+• If you hear a consistent cold-start rattle: don’t hand-wave it away.

 6) Suspension knocks, creaks, and uneven tyre wear